BBVA/mist/mist/catalog/CONTRIBUTE.md

 }
 ```

 That is it.
-The function is ready to be used used syncronously like this:
+The function is ready to be used used synchronously like this:

 ```bash
 include "findOpenPorts"